Reginld1408/Random-Jokes-TTS/README.md

 # Random-Jokes-TTS
-A simple random joke program using jokes API and text-to-speech
+A simple random jokes program using a joke API and text-to-speech

 https://pypi.org/project/pyttsx3/